moskomule/moskomule.github.io/content/en/home/about.md

 #### 2025

-* I will visit Nicolaus Copernicus University @ Torun, Poland.
+* I will visit Nicolaus Copernicus University @ Torun, Poland🇵🇱.
 * My research proposal is accepted at JST BOOST.
 * I quit my position at RIKEN AIP and join SB Intuitions as a senior research scientist.